Business and the economy in an Independent Scotland

 - The number of private sector businesses in Scotland has reached 361,345, the highest number on record – and our productivity is up 4.4 per cent, compared to 0.2 per cent in the UK.

 - International exports increased by 36 per cent between 2007 and 2014, from £20.3 billion to £27.5 billion.

 - Scotland’s tourism industry is going from strength to strength – with 15.5 million tourists visiting Scotland in the year to September 2015.

 - Enterprise and development spending per head in Scotland is double that of the UK, and spending on research and development has increased by 44 per cent since 2007.

 In an independent Scotland, it will be the people of Scotland, and their Scottish Government, who will decide our future policy on Business and the Economy – using powers over all of the economy.

-You’ll find us on Yes Edinburgh West website, Facebook and Twitter.
-There is also a library of useful information on our SNP branch Forum on Business and the economy.
+Yes Edinburgh West has a website, Facebook, Twitter, National Yes Registry and a Library of topics on Scottish Politics, including Business and the Economy.
 The 2014 Referendum White Paper (p.96) and the Wee Blue Book, although dated, give a good idea of policy options.